SagarSwain05/Oasis-Infobyte/README.md

 ## Overview

 In this Landing page repository!
-This project is designed to create a modern and responsive portfolio design of me as the 1st week task Internship.
+This project is designed to create a modern and responsive Landing Page design of a product as the 1st week task Internship.
 The page is built with HTML, CSS, JavaScript. and aims to give the complete details of the product.

 ## Features

-1. Personal Information : Name and Contact Details: Your name, phone number, email address, and other relevant contact information.Professional Summary: A brief introduction that highlights your career goals, strengths, and what makes you unique.
-2. Resume or CVA detailed overview of your work experience, education, skills, and certifications.Key achievements and responsibilities in previous roles.
-3. Work SamplesProject Examples: Demonstrations of your best work, relevant to the job or field you’re applying for.Case Studies: Detailed descriptions of specific projects, including your role, challenges, solutions, and outcomes.
-Links to Online Work: For digital portfolios, links to websites, videos, articles, or other online content you’ve created.
-4. Skills SectionTechnical Skills: Proficiencies in software, tools, or languages relevant to your field.Soft Skills: Interpersonal skills, teamwork, leadership, communication, etc.
-5. Educational BackgroundDegrees, certifications, and relevant coursework.Institutions attended and dates of completion.
+1. Product Image or Video: Display a high-quality image or video of the product.
+2. Catchy Headline: A clear, concise headline that captures attention and explains the product's value proposition.
+3. Call to Action (CTA): A prominent button (e.g., "Buy Now," "Sign Up," or "Learn More") that encourages users to take immediate action.
+4. Product Features Highlights: Use icons, images, or short descriptions to highlight key features of the product.
+5. Benefits: Focus on how the product solves a problem or improves the user’s life, not just on its features.
+6. Social ProofTestimonials: Include quotes or reviews from satisfied customers, ideally with names and photos.
+7. Ratings: Display average ratings if the product is reviewed on platforms like Amazon, Google, etc.
+8. Logos: Show logos of well-known clients or publications that have featured or used the product

 </details>
 <details close>
-<summary>Landing Page</summary>
+<summary>Portfolio Page</summary>

 ## Overview
-Vault of codes has given task to make the Internship task page which contains internship offers.
-In this task we had created a simple page where we created the cards where the internship offers are present & other details about internships where the user can find the complete details of these.
-The cards are responsive & pop up when they are selected.Apply buttons are given & HTML,CSS,Javascript are used.
+Oasis team has given task to make the Internship task to make a portfolio design of me.
+In this task we had created a simple portfolio where we can showcase our details like bio data & education details & skills.contact buttons are given & HTML,CSS,Javascript are used.

 ## Features